prasanna12345/Temple-Templet/README.md

 # Temple-Templet
-Web Site for Temple, Chennapatna
+Web Site for Temple, Chennapatna.

+As per the date 03.03.2018..